purnellbp/nextjs-shadcn-md-blog-boilerplate/README.md

 All components are built with shadcn/ui and can be customized:

-- `PostCard`: Blog post preview cards
+- `HeroPostCard`: Featured post at the top
-- `PostList`: Grid of blog posts
+- `AnimatedPostCard`: Animated post previews
-- `TagFilter`: Tag filtering component
+- `StackedPostList`: Stacked list layout for posts
 - `Navigation`: Site navigation

 ### Adding New Features